TortoiseGit Manual

-TortoiseGit runs on Windows 7 or higher.
-Windows 98, Windows ME, Windows NT4, Windows 2000, Windows XP and Windows Vista are no longer supported.
+TortoiseGit runs on Windows 10 or higher.
+Windows 98, Windows ME, Windows NT4, Windows 2000, Windows XP, Windows Vista, Windows 7, Windows 8 and Windows 8.1 are no longer supported.
 If you are running such an old system, you can still use older, however unsupported, releases of TortoiseGit.
-Those can be found on the download server (TortoiseGit 1.7 dropped support for Windows 2000; TortoiseGit 1.9 dropped support for Windows XP, TortoiseGit 2.5 dropped support for Windows Vista).
+Those can be found on the download server (TortoiseGit 1.7 dropped support for Windows 2000; TortoiseGit 1.9 dropped support for Windows XP, TortoiseGit 2.5 dropped support for Windows Vista, TortoiseGit 2.18.0 dropped support for Windows 7, Windows 8, and Windows 8.1).

 If you encounter any problems during or after installing TortoiseGit please refer to Appendix A, Frequently Asked Questions (FAQ) first.